 The bearded man standing far left was actually J. Lovelock, a committee member of the City of London Chess Club) not Bussy as the book says.
 The man with large whiskers standing centre (to the right of Blackburne) was Henry F. Down (the club's Honorary Secretary at the time), not Coburn as named in the book.
-A corrected caption will appear with my article about Steinitz which is due to be published in New In Chess 2020/7.

 The full corrected list of names is as follows.
 Seated: Steinitz, Gastineau, De Vere.
 Standing: Lovelock, Horwitz, Potter, Löwenthal, Down, Blackburne and Dr. Ballard.

 Thanks to Fabrizio Zavatarelli for spotting this, and he also informs us that this famous group photograph was almost certainly taken not on 14 June 1873 (as we thought in the book) but rather on 5 July, shortly before the 1873 Vienna international chess congress.
 Henry Francis Gastineau apparently hosted parties at his home in Peckham, south London, on both those dates.

 Back to main page about the Steinitz book.